+Program Requirements Credits

+Total Credit Hours 36.0

 Baccalaureate degree from an accredited college or university.
 Must have a Standard Professional I teaching license.
 Overall minimum GPA of 2.5 on 4.0 scale for all undergraduate work or minimum 2.75 on 4.0 scale in last 60 hours of study which may include no more than 12 hours graduate study.
 Provide scores from either the GRE general section or the Miller Analogies Test (MAT) taken within the last five years.
 Submit two letters of recommendation from persons qualified to evaluate student's ability to pursue graduate study in education.
 Must have at least a Class A Level License in a teaching field.

-Professional Education Core
+Professional Education Core 12.0

 EDUC 610 And EDUC 641 Or EDUC 630 And EDUC 650 And EDUC 690 (EDUC 690 must be one of first 6 semester hours earned as a M.Ed. degree-seeing graduate student in the School of Education)

-Specialization Area 21.0

-READ 552 And READ 605 And READ 610 And READ 618 And READ 620 And READ 623 And choose one of the following: ELEM 623 Or ELEM 680 Or READ 516 Or READ 612

-READ 698 or EDUC 699 should be taken during the last regular semester of coursework.
+Specialization Area 21.0 READ 552 And READ 605 And READ 610 And READ 618 And READ 620 And READ 623 And choose one of the following: ELEM 623 Or ELEM 680 Or READ 516 Or READ 612 Product of Learning 6.0 READ 698 or EDUC 699 should be taken during the last regular semester of coursework.